yfarm/Postgres.NET/README.md

 The samples are fairly salf-explanatory.

 Creating a database session is fairly easy.
-Do not forget to wrap in a using statement to dispose resources after you are done working with the session.
+Do not forget to wrap it in a using statement to dispose resources after you are done working with the session.
 ```C#
 using (var session = new DbSession(new NpgsqlConnection(connectionString)))
 {